ychab/mymoney/docs/schedulers.rst

 Start now
 `````````

-When you create a scheduler, you may be interesting in running it immediatly.
+When you create a scheduler, you may be interesting in running it immediately.
 However be careful, it would create a new bank transaction for the **next**
 period based on the date/period given.
 Thus, if you want to create an automatic
 bank transaction for the current month, the date field must be set for the